What to expect at St. Paul's

 On Sunday at the 9:00 Forum you can expect to learn more about the Episcopal Branch of the Jesus Movement, where questions are encouraged!

-Every day you can expect to find a place of beauty and contemplation in our 19th century sanctuary, illuminated clear glass windows that look out to the beauty of creation, and clerestory stained glass windows that add color to our prayers.
+Every day you can expect to find a place of beauty and contemplation in our 19th century sanctuary, where illuminated clear glass windows look out to the beauty of creation, and clerestory stained glass windows add color to our prayers.
 Our doors are always open.

 Most of all, you can expect the love and support of our clergy, our staff, and our parish leaders as you explore all that St. Paul's has to offer.

 The Rev. Tuesday Rupp & the Rev. Deacon David Rhodes